DoctorJohn/aiogqlc/README.md

 ## Contributing

+### Quickstart

+1. Clone the repo
+2. Create and enter a dedicated virtual environment
+3. Run `make install-dev` to install dev dependencies and a formatting pre-commit hook.

+### Individual commands

-After cloning the repo and creating/entering an dedicated virtual environment, you may run `pip install -e ".[dev]"` to install development dependencies.
+Run `pip install -r ".[dev]"` to install dev dependencies.

-Make sure to run `black aiogqlc setup.py` and `flake8 aiogqlc setup.py` before commiting your changes.

-Note that if you have `make` installed, you may run the following recipes instead of the commands named above: `make install-dev`, `make format`, `make lint`.
+Run `black aiogqlc setup.py` or `make format` to format the code.

+Run `flake8 aiogqlc setup.py` or `make lint` to lint the code.

+Run `pre-commit install` to install a formatting pre-commit hook.